mackee/go-mk-jetpack/README.md

 # go-mk-jetpack

-The Makefile for CLI Tool written in Golang.
+The Makefile template for CLI Tool written in Golang.

 ## Usage